mydumper/mydumper_docs/myloader_usage_autogenerated.rst

 .. option:: --optimize-keys

   Creates the table without the indexes unless SKIP is selected.
+It will add the indexes right after completing the table restoration by default or after importing all the tables.
 Options: AFTER_IMPORT_PER_TABLE, AFTER_IMPORT_ALL_TABLES and SKIP.
 Default: AFTER_IMPORT_PER_TABLE

 .. option:: --no-schema